RhythmOne: History

 In April 2011, Blinkx announced the acquisition of Burst Media, an online media and technology company headquartered in Burlington, Massachusetts.
 This acquisition brought 35 million hours of online video and TV to Burst Media's audience of over 130 million unique users.
-In May 2011, Blinkx announced the Blinkx app would be available on Roku.
+In May 2011, the company announced the Blinkx app would be available on Roku.
 In November 2011, Blinkx announced a partnership with Orb Networks to bring 35 million hours of TV, video, and audio to Orb TV and Orb BR Users.
-In November 2011, Blinkx acquired Prime Visibility Media Group (PVMG).
+In November 2011, the company acquired Prime Visibility Media Group (PVMG).

 In January 2012, Blinkx received a U.S. Patent for Moving Thumbnails technology.
 In September 2012, an open beta of the next-generation Blinkx site launched.
-In January 2013, Blinkx's next-generation video search and discovery site went live.
+In January 2013, the company's next-generation video search and discovery site went live.
 In Dec 2013, Blinkx acquired Rhythm NewMedia Inc., a Mobile Video Advertising Platform.

-In April 2015, Blinkx acquired All Media Network for an undisclosed amount, including website properties Sidereel.com, Allmusic.com, and Allmovie.com, and unified its brands under the name RhythmOne.
+In April 2015, Blinkx acquired All Media Network for an undisclosed amount, including website properties Sidereel.com, Allmusic.com, and Allmovie.com; the company unified its brands under the name RhythmOne.
 In June 2016, Blinkx plc changed its name to RhythmOne plc and began trading as RhythmOne plc on the London Stock Exchange.
-In December 2016, RhythmOne acquired Austin, Texas-based mobile rewards company Perk.com.
+In December 2016, RhythmOne acquired Perk.com, a mobile rewards company with headquarters in Austin, Texas.
 In June 2017, RhythmOne acquired assets and 200 employees from RadiumOne.
 In September 2017, RhythmOne acquired YuMe Inc. for $185 million.
 In April 2019, RhythmOne was acquired by Taptica International.